Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 \subsection{Acknowledgements}

 We thank Chris Woodward, Denis Auroux, Mohammed Abouzaid, Georgios Dimitroglou-Rizell, Felix Schlenk and Dylan Cant for valuable discussions.
+We thank the anonymous referee whose suggestion helped remove a technical assumption (enough regular disks), making our results significantly stronger.
 We also thank Amanda Hirschi, Julian Chaidez and Mohan Swaminathan for feedback on an earlier draft.
 This work was partially supported by the grants NSF DMS 2105417 and NSF DMS 2345030.